Pittenweem witches: Aftermath

 After the Privy Council was abolished by the Parliament of Great Britain in 1708 a structure of circuit courts was established in the same year with the hearing of witchcraft cases becoming part of its remit.
 So when Cowper and the minister from the nearby parish of Anstruther East, William Wadroper, brought charges of witchcraft against Layng and Lawson again in October 1708, it was heard by the circuit court in Perth a few weeks later.
 The two women were cautioned and released but the pair of ministers continued to bring prosecutions against them resulting in Layng and Lawson being imprisoned again in April 1709 until they could be tried on 20 May.
 Queen Anne issued an Act of Indemnity following the Jacobite rising in 1708 that anyone due to stand trial for crimes committed before 19 April 1709 were to be acquitted, pardoned, released, and discharged so, along with hundreds of others accused of a diverse set of offences, Layng and Lawson were pardoned and set free.

 During 1710 Horseburgh raised an action for wrongful imprisonment against two of the bailies, William Bell and Robert Vernour.
 An admission from Bell was issued on 28 October 1710 stating: "I am convinced of the rashness, illegality and unwarrantableness of our proceedings, having proceeded on idle stories;" he also asked for forgiveness from God and Horseburgh, acknowledging he had maligned a guiltless person.
 His apology included that he thought Morton had been "labouring under a melancholy distemper."
 Horseburgh was awarded monetary recompense.

 Modern interpretations

 The case was very similar to that of the Paisley witches in 1697 and another case in Glasgow during 1699.
 The first resulted in the last mass execution of witches in western Europe, but in the second the Privy Council opined there was not sufficient evidence for a trial.
 Afflictions suffered by Morton and the adolescents making the accusations in those cases resembled ones seen in the children involved with the Salem witch trials; academic, Brian P. Levack, stated that Morton's ailments "followed a script that was part of late seventeenth-century Calvinist religious culture."

 The historian Lizanne Henderson described the events surrounding the case of the Pittenweem witches as "one of the most extraordinary and truly horrific outbursts of witch persecution".
 It was the last significant spate of witch hunting in Fife.

+Artist Carolyn Sutton produced an exhibition on thirteen accused witches in 2023, including Janet Cornfoot, called Witches in Words, Not Deeds at the Edinburgh Central Library.